-"...refers to the ability of an ecosystem to support and maintain ecological processes and a diverse community of organisms.
+"...the ability of an ecosystem to support and maintain ecological processes and a diverse community of organisms.
 Ecological Integrity is measured as the degree to which a diverse community of native organisms is maintained, and is used as a proxy for ecological resilience, intended as the capacity of an ecosystem to adapt in the face of stressors, while maintaining the functions of interest.

 For example, the presence of a diverse portfolio of species increases the probability that at least some of these species have the traits required to survive and maintain a suite of ecosystem functions in the face of climate change." - Ocean Health index